-Athletes earning Direct Qualification via (a) and (b) must validate their spots by starting at a 2013 USAT Junior Elite Series race or by representing the U.S. at an international junior elite race.
+Athletes earning Direct Qualification via (a) and (b) must validate their spots by starting at a 2014 USAT Junior Elite Series race or by representing the U.S. at an international junior draft-legal race.
 Failure to validate may result in forfeiture of one's starting position at the National Championships.